This is another of the original essays in this collection.

 This is also a witch who home-schooled seven children in order to guard them from interactions with their Muggle neighbors.
 (Although considering the twins’ proclivities it’s hard to think of anything else she could reasonably have done.)

-But Molly also seems to have even managed to isolate her brood and keep them from associating with the other wizarding children known to live in the vicinity of the Burrow, as well, so quite possibly her objection is not necessarily to Muggles, so much as to outsiders.
+But Molly also seems to have even managed to isolate her brood and even keep them from associating with the other wizarding children known to live in the vicinity of the Burrow, as well, so quite possibly her objection is not necessarily to Muggles, so much as to outsiders.

 • • • •

 Which is a whole different problem, but definitely a problem.
 In my own experience this kind of mentality often crops up where there is alcoholism or some other socially “shameful” condition lurking in the family woodshed, and a sudden fascination with Muggle tech certainly does not meet that definition, however embarrassing.
 We don’t really know much about the Prewetts.
-Nothing apart from a few names, and that one branch of the family was peripherally connected to the Blacks, which is hardly a recommendation, but not likely to be a source of social embarrassment.
+Nothing apart from a few names, and that one branch of the family was peripherally connected to the Blacks.
+Which is hardly a recommendation, but not likely to be a source of social embarrassment.
 And we know little of the elder Weasleys, either.

-recognizes a lost cause when she sees one.
+Arthur, however, has the happy gift of being able to tune Molly’s nagging out and let it just wash over him.
+Even Molly eventually recognizes a lost cause when she sees one.
 And, in fact, I think that by the time we met them, Molly had finally washed her hands of any further attempts to encourage Arthur to move on in his career and “make something of himself”.

 From that point, to a large extent she relegated him to the status of “one of the kids”.
 It was only after his promotion at the beginning of HBP that Molly stopped ordering him about like one of the kids, too.
-And during the period that her husband was one of “the kids”, she pretty obviously turned the weight of her expectations and pressure onto the rest of “the kids”.
+And during the period that her husband was one of “the kids”, she pretty obviously turned the weight of her expectations and ambitions onto the rest of “the kids”.

 Bill and Charlie were already well on their way through their Hogwarts careers by that time.
 In fact, Bill was already out of Hogwarts by mid-1990.
 Both Bill and Charlie left a track record of getting high marks, Prefect badges, team Captain and Head Boy appointments and an impressive number of OWLs for their younger siblings to have to live up to.
 Both of them also knew who they, as individuals, were well enough to be able to sidestep Molly’s quacking or shrug it off without any more open hostility than can be expected from the average adolescent male who is being gratuitously nagged by his mother.
 She wasn’t really able to get much more of a handle on them, by that time.